lukes/profiling/README.md

 ## Contributing

 Bug reports and pull requests are welcome.
+Pull requests with passing tests are even better.

 To run the test suite: